Moonbeam (band)

 Moonbeam is a Russian electronic music project, founded in 2003 by brothers Vitaly and Pavel Khvaleev.

-The name was coined by one of the project's singers, Chris Lunsford.
-By writing their own house, techno, trance, dubstep, and minimal techno tracks and remixes, the duo has amassed fans around the world.
+They describe their music style as a mixture of trance, progressive house, atmospheric techno and deep minimal.
 In 2010, Moonbeam was listed in DJ Magazine's Top 100 DJs at position number 42, becoming the third Russian musician in history to make the list.

+In 2016, Vitaly and Pavel announced the closure of the project.
+After 3 years off downtime, in 2019 Vitaly Khvaleev launched Moonbeam.

 Biography

 Vitaly (born September 17, 1979) and Pavel (born May 27, 1984) Hvaleev were born in the city of Naberezhnye Chelny, Tatarstan, Russia.
 Pavel's mother is Armenian.
 In 1996, Vitaly graduated from one of the local schools and enrolled in Nizhny Novgorod State Pedagogical University's geography department, and then continued his studies in graduate school, earning a degree in human psychophysiology.
 Pavel, after graduating from high school, attended Kazan State Technical University.
 In 1999, Vitaly moved to Nizhny Novgorod, where he began working as a DJ at Pechora, a local nightclub.
 Pavel moved to the same city five years later.